jsalignon/cactus/docs/3_Inputs/Design.md

  - *sample_id*: The sample_id is a combination of a condition_id and a replicate_number, united with an underscore.
 Note that condition_ids can only contain alphanumerical characters (A-Z, a-z and 0-9), and cannot contain special characters (such as underscore).
  - *fastq_file_path*: can be either an absolute path or a relative path (recommended) from the directory where Cactus is run.
 In case of paired-end data, only the path of the R1 file should be indicated.

->**_Note_:** If two files have the same sample_id, they will be considered to be different sequencing runs of the same sample and will be merged by Cactus.
+>:memo: **_Note_:** If two files have the same sample_id, they will be considered to be different sequencing runs of the same sample and will be merged by Cactus.

 **Example:**
 ```